 If you see a warning like this, you may need to recompile your binary using a more recent version of GNU-EFI.

-If you're using rEFIt, rEFInd, or gummiboot, you must sign not just those boot manager binaries, but also the boot loaders that they launch, such as Linux kernels or ELILO binaries.
+If you're using rEFIt, rEFInd, or gummiboot, you must sign not just those boot manager binaries, but also the programs that they launch, such as Linux kernels, ELILO binaries, and filesystem drivers.
 If you fail to do this, you'll be unable to launch the boot loaders that the boot managers are intended to launch.
 Stock versions of ELILO, GRUB Legacy, and older builds of GRUB 2 don't check Secure Boot status or use EFI system calls to load kernels, so even signed versions of these programs will launch any kernel you feed them.
 This defeats the purpose of Secure Boot, though, at least when launching Linux.
 Most recent versions of GRUB 2 communicate with Shim or the Secure Boot subsystem for authenticating Linux kernels and so will refuse to launch a Linux kernel that's not been signed.